rebeccaui/rebeccaui/README.md

 My name is Rebecca.
 I have a passion for coding and learning!

-- 💻 I’m currently working on an e-commerce app with React, Redux, SASS, and Firebase.
+- 💻 I’m currently working on an e-commerce site for curriculum sales
-- 🌱 I’m currently learning Redux, Docker, and Typescript.
+- 🌱 I’m currently learning C# and .NET
 - 💡 Send me a message if you want to collaborate!

 ---